byuweb/byu-browser-oauth/README.md

 ### `authn.hasToken()`

-Returns `true` if there is a current, unexpired authentication token.
+Resolves to `true` if there is a current, unexpired authentication token.

 ### `authn.token()`